 There’s even entertainment to be had!
 RNO hosts local performances throughout the year, and they even have their own art gallery.
 RNO opened the Connector Collections Gallery in 2005 to celebrate artistic development in northern Nevada.
 Local art is also featured in their depARTures Gallery, which is located on the C Concourse.

 It wouldn’t be a Reno airport if there wasn’t a touch of gaming.
 If you’re feeling lucky, there are more than 200 machines to test your luck.

 Reno is a year-round destination.
 Choosing when to visit largely depends on what kind of trip you’re into.
 If you’re looking to experience hiking, camping and swimming, you’ll want to book your flights to Reno in the summer.
 Reno’s weather starts to really warm up June through August.
-Keep in mind, lots of festivals and events happen throughout summer so you might want to check out our events calendar before booking your flight to Reno.
-They could add some bonus entertainment to your trip, or if events aren’t your thing, add some extra cost to your flight ticket.
+Summer is prime time to take a dip in Lake Tahoe, embark on early morning hikes or have an unforgettable camping trip in one of the most beautiful forests in the world.

 If you’re looking to experience some world-class skiing, then the mid-to-later winter months are best.
 There are several shuttles that run from Reno to Tahoe ski resorts.
 For a comprehensive list, check out our Reno Tahoe Ski Shuttles page.